SimpleChainFans/document/en/16_runMechanism/README.md

 To add a block to the main chain, a miner must provide this "proof" faster than other miners ".
 The process of verifying each block through a "proof" of mathematical mechanism provided by miners is called proof of work.

 It is proved that miners in a new area will be rewarded with a certain value.
 What is the reward?
-Simplechain uses an internal digital token-Sipc as a reward.
-Every time a miner proves a new block, a new Sipc will be generated and rewarded to the miner.
+Simplechain uses an internal digital token-SIMPLE as a reward.
+Every time a miner proves a new block, a new SIMPLE will be generated and rewarded to the miner.

 Whenever multiple paths are generated, a "fork" will appear.
 We usually want to avoid forking, because they will destroy the system and force people to choose which chain they believe.